Methadone dispersible tabletsPronunciation

 - Take methadone dispersible tablets on a regular schedule to get the most benefit from it.
 It is more effective in preventing pain than in treating pain after it occurs.

-- Methadone dispersible tablets is for oral use only and must not be injected.
+- Methadone dispersible tablets are for oral use only and must not be injected.

 - If you miss a dose of methadone dispersible tablets and you are using it regularly, take it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not take 2 doses at once.